Our Process

 • In the situation of crisis and stability

-• When placing new products and services on the market.
+• When launching new products and services on the market

 • Asses its position and role in the market structure